 PMGY programs start on two dedicated start dates every month throughout the year and participants can join us from 1-12 weeks.
 Volunteers are provided with an extensive pre-departure support service, airport pickup, orientation, meals, accommodation, project transportation and local support throughout.

-Our family porgrammes have been designed to provide a more private and exclusive setting for families looking to experience a volunteer experience abroad.
+Our family porgrammes have been designed to provide a more private and exclusive setting for families looking to support communities abroad.

 Most Affordable – PMGY’s programs are accessible to everyone who wants to make a difference, through low fees and high-impact projects.